 Elaine Lenae Douglas - Teaching Artist

-Elaine Lenae Douglas has been performing for many theater companies in Sacramento and other nearby areas for over twenty years.
-She has been a part of the Celebration Arts Family for over ten years.
-She was first a resident actress, and currently she is a member of the executive board.
-Ms. Douglas’ first stage production at Celebration Arts was in 2007 performing in James Baldwin’s classic Amen Corner; a role that she would later reprise in the 2017 Celebration Arts production of the show.
-When Celebration Arts opened A Raisin in the Sun in February 2018, at their new location, Ms. Douglas was the assistant director.
+Elaine Lenae Douglas has been performing for many theater companies in Sacramento and other nearby areas for over 20 years.
+She has been a part of the Celebration Arts Family for over 10 years.
+She was first a resident actress and is currently a member of the executive board.
+Ms. Douglas’ first stage production at Celebration Arts was in 2007 performing in James Baldwin’s classic, Amen Corner, in a role she later reprised in the 2017 production of the show.
+When Celebration Arts opened A Raisin in the Sun in February 2018 at their new location, Ms. Douglas was the assistant director.
 Elaine Douglas is a graduate from the University of California Berkeley with a double major in sociology and ethnic studies.
-She would later obtain a teaching and administrative services credential from California State University, where she studied theater arts as a minor.
-She is currently working on certification in Theater for Young Audiences, at Cosumnes River College.
-She went on to earn a Masters’ degree in Education which focuses on integrating the arts into the curriculum.
+She later obtained a teaching and administrative services credential from California State University, where she studied theater arts as a minor.
+She is currently working on a certification in theater for young audiences at Cosumnes River College.
+She went on to earn a master's degree in education focused on integrating the arts into the curriculum.
 Retired as the principal of Creative Connections Arts Academy, Ms. Douglas remains involved in theater arts as a performing artist and teaching artist with Sacramento Theater Company.
 She is the Drama Ministry Leader at the New Home Missionary Baptist Church, an auxiliary that ministers religious and outreach presentations to other churches and community organizations.
 Ms. Douglas is a life-long learner who believes that theater arts is the mirror of society.
-She uses theater as her most valuable teaching tool to inspire students to create artistic reflections through drama, movement and music, of the world in which we live.
+She uses theater as her most valuable teaching tool to inspire students through drama, movement, and music to create artistic reflections of the world in which we live.

 Kevin B. Johnson - Teaching Artist